-On comparing the accounts recently received from Haiti, of the Louisiana, we find many marks characteristic of a connection between the two.
+On comparing the accounts recently received from Haiti, of the shocks of an earthquake felt there with the accounts of one in Louisiana, we find many marks characteristic of a connection between the two.
 Both occurred on the same day, (the 7th inst.)
-The latter took place at three o'clock, and lasted two or three seconds, giving cause during this short period, to that commotion which caused the waters of the lake at Catahoula to rise, during the space of two minutes, to more than six feet.
-Accounts of the former, state that although shocks were experienced at intervals during the whole day (even as early as five o'clock in the morning,) yet that the principal one occurred at half-past five, P. M., (two hours and a half later than the one in Louisiana,) and lasted at least two or three minutes, during which time its effects were awful.
+The latter took place at three o'clock, and lasted two or three vidual, who, however humble in worldly circumstances, combines seconds, giving cause during this short period, to that commotion which caused the waters of the lake at Catahoula to rise, during the space of two minutes, to more than six feet.
+Accounts of the and Mr. Beek's Book Stores, Fredericton, and at Mr. Avery's and former, state that although shocks were experienced at intervals during the whole day (even as early as five o'clock in the morning,) yet that the principal one occurred at half-past five, P. M., (two hours and a half later than the one in Louisiana,) and lasted at least two or three minutes, during which time its effects were awful.
 Though the difference of two hours and a half in time ought perhaps to prevent our inferring that these shocks were identical, yet there is reason enough to infer a connection between the two.
 Meanwhile, we shall await the news of similar phenomena as having occurred at some of the other West India Islands, or in South America, at the same date.